akamai-compute-marketplace/marketplace-clusters/apps/utils/README.md

 # Akamai Cloud Marketplace Cluster Functions

-This directory contains a lisf of helper roles that can be imported via Ansible when clustered applications are being provisioned.
+This directory contains a list of helper roles that can be imported via Ansible when clustered applications are being provisioned.
 This allows us to use commonly-used and repetitive tasks as modules similarly to how functions work in programming.

 ## Helper Functions